devshittu/receeve-frontend-challenge/README.md

 I have also hosted a live version on the [Github Pages](https://devshittu.github.io/receeve-frontend-challenge) and can be accessed via the link below.

 > https://devshittu.github.io/receeve-frontend-challenge

+It's  quite unfortunate that the data (restful points) is not loading as it should.